Dems Gain Momentum to Take Back House Next Year

 The 2018 midterms are still a long way off, but President Trump is making it more likely by the day that Democrats can win the 24 seats needed to take back the House of Representatives, a new Cook Political Report analysis found.

-The non-partisan organization changed the predictive outlook of 12 House seats since Cook’s last update, 11 to the benefit of Democrats.
+The nonpartisan organization changed the predictive outlook of 12 House seats since Cook’s last update, 11 to the benefit of Democrats.
 It now rates 45 seats as competitive, 36 held by Republicans and nine by Democrats.
 Democrats would need to win 33 of those races to regain power.

-Conditions are sure to change in those races, and more Congressional retirements in both parties are likely, opening seats up for competition.
+Conditions are sure to change in those races, and more congressional retirements in both parties are likely, opening seats up for competition.
 Still, the number illustrates that, even in a favorable political environment, recapturing the House will be no easy task.

 It has been made more difficult by electoral trends over the past several years.
 More and more, Democrats have tended to cluster in cities and well-educated suburbs, leaving wide swaths of the rest of the country with large majorities of Republican voters.
 Then there’s gerrymandering.
 Republican-led legislatures have perfected the art of sorting Democrats into districts that give them the least amount of electoral power possible, a practice now being challenged in a hugely significant Supreme Court case.
 These factors have made it easier for Republicans to maintain a healthy House majority since they swept to power with a 63-seat pickup in 2010.